lapd-golang/rtc-ssh/README.md

 uuid xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx
 Signal OK
 ```
+You can connect to a SSH session from this static page:
-Copy uuid key and paste on the www.sqs.io page.
+Copy uuid key and paste on the https://www.sqs.io